-Working with Kenyan Luka Sante, Stephanie and Ryan have taken full responsibility for sponsoring 10 girls from a second Amboseli village to our roster of sponsored students.
+Working with Kenyan village teacher Luka Sante, Stephanie and Ryan have taken full responsibility for sponsoring 10 girls from a second Amboseli village, adding to our roster of sponsored students.

 Nine of the 10 now attend Kimana Naramatisho Academy.
-The 10th is a high school student at Kimana Girls High, where all Maasai Girl Fund students will go from now on.
+The 10th is a high school student at South Kimana Girls High School, where all Maasai Girls Fund students will go from now on.

 That's 10 more girls who are safe from harm and child marriage - 10 more who will be valued and respected for their abilities to do math and communicate in the national languages of Kenya (Swahili and English) - 10 more who will be free to make their own life choices.